jonmjonm/AtlasIO.jl/README.md

 |       pct21.zip

 ## The files contained here are :
+    * AtlasIO
-    * Atlas.py
+        - Atlas.py
-        This is the main Allas reader Library
+            This is the main Atlas reader Library
+    * AtlasExamples
+        - atlas_nc_multiscale.jsonl.gz
+            This is a large collection of map assignments for testing.
+Notice that it is compressed.
+The library can read compressed or uncompressed files.
+        - atlas_truncated_nc_multiscale.jsonl
+            This is part of a real Atlas file for testing.
+It is uncompressed.
+        - test.jsonl
+            This is a small hand made collection of map assignments for testing.
     * test.jsonl.gz
         This is a small hand made collection of map assignments for testing.
         Notice that it is compressed.
 The library can read compressed or uncompressed files.